Toodyay, Western Australia: Tourism

-By the early 1920s Toodyay was being recognised for its potential to develop into a tourist destination, with ample accommodation, its link to WA colonial past, Moondyne Joe and the Newcastle Gaol as point of interest.
+By the early 1920s Toodyay was being recognised for its potential to develop into a tourist destination, with ample accommodation, its link to Western Australia's colonial past, Moondyne Joe and the Newcastle Gaol as point of interest.
 Being an hour's drive from Perth, present day Toodyay is a popular venue for tourists.
 A picturesque circuit of Toodyay Road through Gidgegannup, Toodyay, Chittering Valley and Great Northern Highway attracts motorists.
 Other destinations include olive oil farms, lavender farms, holiday retreats, hotels, restaurants, caravan parks, an emu farm and a public archery park.

 Transport

 Railways

 Historically, Newcastle was connected to the Western Australian Government Railways network by a line that left the Eastern Railway at Clackline, which then travelled through Western Toodyay to proceed to Bolgart and then on to Miling.
 This connection was changed when the Eastern Railway was re-routed through the Avon Valley in 1966.
 The Clackline connection was closed, and Toodyay became part of the main eastern railway route.

 Toodyay railway station is currently served by Transwa AvonLink, MerredinLink and Prospector passenger trains on the route from Perth to Northam and Kalgoorlie.